 (Image credit: Getty Images / Soccrates Images)

-One to watch: Spanish midfielder Alexia Putellas might be 2020/21 UEFA Player of the Year but watch out for 20-year-old Barca starlet Claudia Pina.
+One to watch: Spanish midfielder Alexia Putellas might be the 2020/21 UEFA Player of the Year but watch out for 20-year-old Barca starlet Claudia Pina.

 There’s plenty of talent in the highest-ranked side on the continent in the official FIFA rankings.
-The fluid frontline of Stina Blackstenius, Fridolina Rolfö and Sofia Jakobsson propelled the Swedes to the gold medal match at the Tokyo Olympics.
+The fluid frontline of Stina Blackstenius, Fridolina Rolfö, and Sofia Jakobsson propelled the Swedes to the gold medal match at the Tokyo Olympics.